JustusEaglesmith20/OHA-Chatbot-Assistant-with-RAG/README.md

 # Flask-LangChain App

 A Flask application that integrates **LangChain**, **OpenAI GPT-4**, and **Chroma vector database** to provide a dynamic question-answering experience with Retrieval-Augmented Generation (RAG).
 This app uses a combination of backend intelligence and user-friendly design to deliver contextual and accurate responses.
+Running the .bat file by double clicking it will get the app running locally.

 ---